-Having a Baby in the U.S. Now Costs More Than $4,500
+The High Cost of Having a Baby in America

-For women in many developed countries, it’s having the baby—not paying for it—that’s the hard part.
-If you give birth in Finland, for example, it will set you back a little less than $60.
-But in the U.S., the average new mother with insurance will pay more than $4,500 for her labor and delivery, a new study from Health Affairs has found.
+For women in many developed countries, having the baby—not paying for it—is the hard part.
+Giving birth in Finland, for example, will set you back a little less than $60.
+But in the U.S., the average new mother with insurance will pay more than $4,500 for her labor and delivery, a new study in Health Affairs has found.

-For the study, researchers at the University of Michigan looked at 657,061 American women who had health insurance through their jobs and who gave birth between 2008 to 2015.
-(All costs were adjusted for inflation, and 2015 was the most recent year for which data was available.)
-They analyzed the insurance claims data for the cost of all the treatments and services the women used during the year prior to their delivery, during their delivery itself, and for three months after—to account for any health services might have impacted their pregnancy outcomes.
+For the study, researchers at the University of Michigan looked at 657,061 American women who had health insurance through their jobs and who gave birth between 2008 and 2015.
+(All costs were adjusted for inflation, and 2015 was the most recent year for which data were available.)
+They analyzed the insurance claims data for the cost of all the treatments and services the women used during the year prior to their delivery, during the delivery itself, and for three months after—to account for any health services that might have affected their pregnancy outcomes.

 “I don’t have many patients who have that kind of cash just lying around,” says Michelle Moniz, an obstetrician-gynecologist at the University of Michigan’s Von Voigtlander Women’s Hospital and the lead author of the study.
 “I sometimes see patients struggling to afford their health care and sometimes choosing not to obtain health care because they can’t afford it.”

 It wasn’t that the procedures or technologies involved in childbirth became that much more expensive over time.
 The reason for the increase, according to the study authors, is the rise in high deductibles—the lump sums that insurance companies make their customers pay before the companies will kick in any money.
-Indeed, more Americans have found themselves on plans with high deductibles in recent years as employers have sought to shift health costs onto employees.
-In the new study, Moniz and her colleagues found that the percentage of women with deductibles rose from about 70 percent to about 87 percent in the seven year time period.
+Indeed, more Americans have found themselves on plans with high deductibles in recent years as employers have sought to shift health-care costs onto employees.
+In the new study, Moniz and her colleagues found that the percentage of women with deductibles rose from about 69 percent to about 87 percent in the seven-year time period.
 Women paid a greater share—about 7 percent more—of their childbirth expenses as a result.

 In the U.S., 28 percent of insured workers are now on plans that have a deductible of at least $2,000, says Usha Ranji, an associate director for women’s health policy at the Kaiser Family Foundation.
 “Spending on maternity care really tracked with the trends that we’ve seen in private insurance overall,” she told me.

 David Anderson, a research associate with the Duke-Robert J. Margolis Center for Health Policy who was not involved in the study, says while this study reinforces the effect of high deductibles on American patients, it has some drawbacks.
-By including all medical care in the 12 months leading up to delivery, he says, the Health Affairs authors risked over-estimating the childbirth-related medical expenses of the women in the study.
+By including all medical care in the 12 months leading up to delivery, he says, the Health Affairs authors risked overestimating the childbirth-related medical expenses of the women in the study.
 For example, a broken leg that a woman suffered 11 months before she went into labor would presumably have been included in the study.
-(Moniz acknowledged this limitation but argues an approach that only included directly pregnancy-related expenses would have under-counted the true cost, since some doctors’ visits in the months leading up to childbirth would not be coded by insurers as pregnancy-related.)
+(Moniz acknowledged this limitation but argues an approach that included only expenses directly related to pregnancy would have undercounted the true cost, because some doctors’ visits in the months leading up to childbirth would not be coded by insurers as pregnancy-related.)

 The cost of having a baby can be especially steep for the 45 percent of women whose pregnancies are unplanned.
-Because they might not have been expecting a baby when they signed up for their health plans, they might not have set aside the money to pay for their deliveries or signed up for coverage that might have taken care of more of their delivery costs.
-(Childbirth is the number-one reason for hospitalization among American women.)
+Because they might not have been expecting a baby when they signed up for their health plans, they might not have set aside the money to pay for their delivery or signed up for coverage that would have taken care of more of their delivery costs.
+(Childbirth is the No. 1 reason for hospitalization among American women.)
 What’s more, the cost of the delivery is just the first in a series of major child-bearing expenses to come.
-Not long after these mothers have paid their hospital bills, they’ll be shelling out for cribs, strollers, sitters, and daycare.
+Not long after these mothers have paid their hospital bills, they’ll be shelling out for daycare, sitters, clothes, and school fees.
 “This is the kind of money that causes people to go into debt,” Moniz says.

 This study, like many others, highlights the limits of American health insurance, including for those who are insured.
-Even though the Affordable Care Act brought order to the wild west of health insurance, there are still some ways customers can get stuck with large bills.
-Some hospitals allow its doctors to bill their patients as out-of-network providers, for example, and even a 20 standard percent co-pay on an expensive medication or treatment can add up to hundreds of dollars.
+Even though the Affordable Care Act brought order to the wild west of health insurance, customers can still get stuck with large bills.
+Some hospitals allow their doctors to bill their patients as out-of-network providers, for example, and even a standard 20 percent co-pay on an expensive medication or treatment can work out to hundreds of dollars.

-The high cost of bearing children, in part, also helps explain why the U.S. has one of the highest maternal mortality rates in the world.
+The high cost of bearing children, in part, also helps explain why the U.S. has one of the highest maternal-mortality rates in the developed world.
 When women worry about paying for their labor expenses, Moniz points out, they might delay or miss certain elements of their prenatal or postpartum care.
 It also helps explain why American women are having babies at record low rates.
-Though there are many potential explanations for this baby bust—including declines and delays in marriage—it certainly doesn’t help that having a baby costs more than the median American woman earns in a month.
+Though this baby bust has many potential explanations—including declines and delays in marriage—it certainly doesn’t help that having a baby costs more than the median American woman earns in a month.
 Some women, in fact, might literally not be able to afford to get pregnant.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.